-• You may begin Physical Therapy 7-10 days after your surgery.
+You will need to begin Physical Therapy 7-10 days after your surgery.
 You will receive a prescription for your therapy at your first post-operative appointment.
 Physical therapy is typically 2-3 times per week, but may vary depending on your specific surgery.